Envirometrix/PredictiveSoilMapping/03-Soil_variables.md

 consortium include Effective Cation Exchange Capacity assessed and reported according to ISO11260 Barium Chloride (cmol+/kg = centi-mole+ per kilogram) and Electrical conductivity in 1:1 soil–water solution (dS/m = deci-siemens per metre).
-The list of soil properties identified for global soil mapping and modelling is likely to grow in the years to come.
-Initially, GSIF has elected to simply accept and adopt the list of soil properties specified for the *GlobalSoilMap* project and to extend this list through time in consultation with this and other global soil entities.
+The list of soil properties identified for routine global soil mapping and modelling is likely to grow in the years to come.
+Initially, GSIF elected to simply accept and adopt the list of soil properties specified for the *GlobalSoilMap project and LandGIS then elected to extend this list in consideration of other global soil initiatives.

 The International Organisation for Standardisation (ISO) provides international standard definitions of soil properties, and of associated